openattic/openattic/documentation/developer_docs/dev_e2e.rst

 everything which relates to this volumes (like snapshots, shares) will be deleted with the deletion of the volume automatically.

-If you need to navigate to a specific menu entry (everytime!) where your tests should take place, you can make use of::
+If you need to navigate to a specific menu entry (every time!) where your tests should take place, you can make use of::

   beforeEach(function(){